12 Preventative Maintenance Best Practices To Follow

 10. Culture (discipline)

 Culture is a very emotional and often forgotten side of the business.
 Creating a culture that you are proud of and resonates in to your brand means you become the Go To employer in the industry as well as attract the right type of customers.

-Ensure your HVAC GoTo Business Plan includes a section on your goals for Culture and is reviewed strategically on a regular basis (minimum annually).
-The main thing that can impact culture is bad hires and they can completely destroy a company's culture.
+Ensure your plan includes a section on your goals for Culture and is reviewed strategically on a regular basis (minimum annually).
+The main thing that can impact culture is bad hires and they can completely destroy a company’s culture.
 Ensuring everyone signs up to the standards of the culture you want to achieve and be quick to identify as well as handle breaches.